NuGet/NuGetDocs/NuGet.Docs/Create/Project-System-Support.md

 ### Responding to queries for VSHPROPID_ProjectCapabilitiesChecker

-Your project declares this capabilities by supporting the `IVsHierarchy::GetProperty` VSHPROPID_ProjectCapabilitiesChecker property.
+Your project declares these capabilities by supporting the `IVsHierarchy::GetProperty` VSHPROPID_ProjectCapabilitiesChecker property.
 You should return an instance of the `Microsoft.VisualStudio.Shell.Interop.IVsBooleanSymbolPresenceChecker`, which is defined in the `Microsoft.VisualStudio.Shell.Interop.14.0.DesignTime.dll` assembly.